The Role of Cybersecurity in Enterprise Risk Management (ERM)

 How SecurityScorecard can help with enterprise risk management (ERM)

 A cyber risk management platform should combine all of the data necessary for building an effective enterprise risk management program, including both business and IT sources.
-SecurityScorecard utilizes security ratings, threat reconnaissance, compliance standards, and vendor risk management to provide security managers with everything they need to make important connections within the enterprise, between risk and impact.
+SecurityScorecard platform supports a robust ERM platform designed for risk professionals seeking a holistic approach.
+SecurityScorecard utilizes security ratings, threat reconnaissance, compliance standards, and vendor risk assessment to provide risk managers with everything they need to make important connections within the enterprise, between risk and impact.

 This helps security managers prioritize vulnerabilities and provides them with the insights needed to determine the next steps.
 A data-centric approach to enterprise risk management creates a common ground for executives and security managers that encourages collaboration across the entire organization.